Treatment of Hazardous Substances

 Hazard Communication Policy

 It is the policy of Stevenson University to reduce employee exposure to hazardous chemicals and the overall incidence of chemical-related injuries and illnesses.
 All employees who are potentially exposed to hazardous chemicals in their assigned job duties must be fully informed of both the hazardous properties of the chemicals and protective measures that are available to minimize exposure to these chemicals.
-This type of information will be made available to employees by means of labels on chemical containers, MSDSs, and training.
+This type of information will be made available to employees by means of labels on chemical containers, Safety Data Sheets (SDSs), and training.
 Employees will be informed of any known hazards associated with chemicals to which they may be exposed before their initial assignment, whenever the hazards change, or when new hazardous chemicals are introduced into their respective work areas.
-All employees will be informed of the location of the written Hazard Communication Plan, chemical listing, and MSDSs.
+All employees with potential exposure will be informed of the location of the written Hazard Communication Plan, chemical listing, and SDSs.

 Refer to the Hazard Communication Plan for further detail.
 The hazard communication plan will be reviewed and revised, as needed, on an annual basis.